 - A grossly oversimplified "how it works" 1.
 Oracle examines full blocks for duplicates 2.
 Creates a symbol that is stored in the block header 3.
-Rewrites the block substituting the symbol for the values it represents - Compression is performed at the block level not table level as in DB2
+Rewrites the block substituting the symbol for the values it represents - Compression is performed at the block level not the table like DB2